The Colorado Court Process of Adoption Finalization

 You may also choose to celebrate this incredible moment.
 Balloons and a cake can make this legal process a real celebration.
 You can invite your extended family members to the affair, as well.
 This can be a great way to show the adopted child your excitement about them officially becoming a member of your family.

 Once your adoption is finalized, you may still need assistance to ensure that your transition period runs as smoothly as possible.
 Making use of post-adoption services including those offered by your adoption agency, county, or state is recommended.
-You may also join some adoptive parent groups in your area or virtually.
-You can find some of these services on the U.S. Child Welfare Gateway.
+New families might join some adoptive parent groups in their area or virtually while birth mothers might join a birth mother adoption support group.
+We can offer private adoption services through post placement.

 Adoption finalization is a huge moment for you and your family.
 The official addition of your adopted child to your family should be celebrated as it solidifies your relationship to one another.
 The legality of adoption is complicated and should be handled by the professionals.
 Your adoption agency and attorney are the best resources available.
 They will help you throughout your journey and work to keep you informed.